jm33-m0/vim_dotfiles/README.md

 - please use [powerline-fonts](https://github.com/powerline/fonts) for special characters rendering
 - make sure you have read the `vimrc` code before installing it, 'coz there're some dependencies that you have to be aware of
+- **Read vimrc before using**, you need to be familiar with my keybindings
 - works fine for Windows and Linux (should do on Mac too, but haven't tested)

 ## language specific